RasLillebo/TrumpTweetsForecastingStockMarket/README.md

 # Forecasting The Stock Market Using Tweets (Using OLS, Neural Network & Random Forest)
-### Motivation: A brief introduction to sentiment analysis.
+### Motivation: A Brief Introduction to Sentiment Analysis.
 (Codes to all plots and diagrams will be present in the file "TTFSMPLOTS.R")

 Since the election of US president Trump, it has become increasingly evident how social media, and in particular twitter, has become a factor financial markets has to take into account.